 I’m always willing to listen to good faith social or political criticism of the atheist movement – that’s kind of my thing.
 Although I find apologetics absurd and usually irrelevant, they are fun to play around with.
 The point is that I didn’t know what to expect going in.

 It turns out that the e-book was mainly an extended sales pitch.
-Signing for the book enters you into an aggressive email marketing campaign that is absolutely not made clear or GDPR compliant.
+Signing up to receive the PDF enters you into an aggressive email marketing campaign that is absolutely not made clear or GDPR compliant.
 Perhaps it’s harder to get to over 400,000 subscribers playing nicely.

 Barron opens with a discussion of the existentialist movement, Sartre and Camus.
 A bit strange to think that this is the philosophical foundation of atheism, but you have to start somewhere.
 However, Barron’s purpose is to introduce early on the idea that these ‘good’ atheists “to their credit, they saw the deep sadness and feeling of emptiness that result from atheism”.
 To which I say, “Fuck you Bishop.”

 It is only religious privilege that means we are expected to tolerate such a view of atheists.
 It may not irk most of us in the same way, but Barron’s view of atheists is as dehumanising as any other form of bigoty.
 Homophobes believe that deep down gay people feel as broken, miserable or disgusting, because that’s how they imagine being gay to be.
 This worldview is threatened when confronted with gay people living happy fulfilled lives.
-The responses can only be to modify your worldview, claim this happiness is only a pretence or seek to make them feel broken, miserable or disgusting.
+They could respond be to modify their worldview, or maintain that view by claiming this happiness is only a pretence, or seeking to make them feel broken, miserable or disgusting.
 This is Barron’s approach to atheists: assert that they must feel lesser than him, asserts that they really do feel lesser even if they pretend otherwise, and treats them as lesser.

 He says of the existentialist, being sure only to mention dead ones unable of responding, that “Even as they denied Him, they knew that God, by definition, is what the human heart desperately needs.”
 Except in his simplistic understanding of existentialism, even he seems to half understand that this isn’t true.
 Existentialists argue that the absence of absolute meaning allows space to create our own and to acknowledge it as our own creation.